 1939 Rev of 1940, QDR FS-802

-The FS-802 quadrupled die reverse represents an unusual error where the die received four separate misaligned hub impressions during manufacturing, creating a quadrupling effect rather than the typical doubling.
-This variety occurs on coins with the Reverse of 1940 die configuration.
+The FS-802 quadrupled die reverse (QDR) is an unusually rare error where the die received four separate misaligned hub impressions during manufacturing, creating a quadrupling effect rather than the typical doubling.
+Only a handful of QDR varieties exist across the entire Jefferson nickel series; documented examples include the 1939, 1956, and 1960 dates.

 1939 Rev of 1940, DDO FS-101 Price/Grade Chart